 Hobbies are great and also, sometimes, terrible things.
 Fall down deep enough into any rabbit hole and you’ll find splintered sub-cultures arguing about the best clicking mechanism for mechanical pencils (trick question, pencils are garbage, use a pen).

 This section is personal.
-For years I've found and used various creative outlets.
+For years I’ve found and used various creative outlets.
 I write.
 I take pictures.
 I used to make digital art.
-I was very big into that very specific sub-culture of forum signatures and their design (300x100 best size).
-I make video games.
+I was very big into a very specific sub-culture of forum signatures and their design (300×100 best size).
+I make video games (sometimes).

 Without these outlets over the years I don’t know what would have happened to me.
 I’ve been writing since before I turned ten.
 Taking photos for a decade.
 I’ll often alternative between outlets and sink into one for a month or three before going back to something else.
 I have countless unfinished novels, games, etc.